2020-21 Legislative Action Priorities

 2. Adequate Funding through State Supplemental Assistance

 Background: The Iowa Legislature annually determines the state cost per pupil.
 This action, formerly known as allowable growth, now known as state supplemental assistance, pays for the annual cost of doing business in Iowa schools.
-In recent years, during and since the great recession, Iowa’s state cost per pupil has experienced record low increases, falling far short of the cost increase of delivering a sound education.
-In six of the last seven years, the rate of growth in the state cost per pupil has been lower than the cost increases typically experienced by school districts.
+In the last decade, during and since the great recession, Iowa’s state cost per pupil has experienced record low increases, falling far short of the cost increase of delivering a sound education.
+In ten of the last eleven years, the rate of growth in the state cost per pupil has been lower than the cost increases typically experienced by school districts.

 Current Reality: Iowa total expenditures per pupil continue to lag the rest of the nation.
-Although Iowa improved its ranking for the 2014-15 school year to 27th, Iowa per pupil expenditures for PK-12 schools per student in fall enrollment are still $1,087 below the national average.
-This shortfall is a full 10.0% below the US average, despite the fact that Iowa’s per capita personal income has grown to the national average, with Iowa ranking 6th in the nation in per capita personal income growth from 2003-13.
-The slight improvement in Iowa’s per pupil expenditure ranking may be illusive, however, as the biggest investment in 2014-15 was dedicated to the teacher leadership and compensation system as part of education reform, without meaningful resources to cover the costs of the regular program.
-The costs of staff salaries and benefits continue to rise, as do the costs of curriculum, textbooks, utilities, transportation and supplies.
-Additional requirements demand more resources: early literacy efforts, summer school, before- and after-school programs, needy school populations, increasing STEM program, implementation of higher expectations through the Iowa Core and the goal to graduate every student college or career ready for a successful future.
+Although Iowa improved its ranking for the 2018-19 school year to 30th, from 31st in 2017-18, Iowa per pupil expenditures for PK-12 schools per student in fall enrollment are still $1,329below the national average.
+This shortfall is 10.5% below the US average, despite the fact that Iowa’s per capita personal income is only 4.4% below national average, the costs of staff salaries and benefits continue to rise, as do the costs of curriculum, textbooks, utilities, transportation and supplies.
+Additional requirements demand more resources: closing achievement gaps, early literacy efforts, summer school, before- and after-school programs, English-language learner supports, increasing STEM programs, internships and future ready workforce investments, implementation of higher expectations through the Iowa Core and the goal to graduate every student college or career ready for a successful future.

 The Sioux City Community School District Board of Education also encourages the legislature to consider creative ways to provide flexibility in resources for school districts that may not require additional funding; examples of this nature could include reopening the concept of the Iowa Energy Bank, where school districts could borrow money to engage in energy efficient projects, repaying the loan through savings garnered from the higher levels of energy efficiency.